 Financial Aid Scholarships are accepted first-come, first-served between Jan 5th – Jun 5th as funds remain available: We grant applicants up to 75% of the costs toward an earth skills educational opportunity.
 We do expect that the student or another third party contribute the deposit, and that scholarship recipients attend the entirety of the programs for which they register.

-To apply for a financial aid scholarship, email answers the questions below, and attach a copy of your Microsoft Word or PDF Registration Form to Wolf Camp or other earth skills school, plus a detailed description of the program you wish to attend.
+To apply for a financial aid scholarship, email answers the questions below, and attach a copy of your Microsoft Word or PDF Registration Form if we do not already have one on file, plus a description of the program you wish to attend.
 Members of the WOLF Foundation board of directors, along with executive director Chris Chisholm, are the only persons reviewing the information you provide, and it will remain completely confidential:

 1. Which program are you applying for, and for what length of time do you plan to participate?